The UncoveringPA Weekend Guide to Meadville and Crawford County, Pennsylvania

 Other things to see and do in Meadville and Crawford County

 If you’re looking to extend your visit to the Meadville area, there are many other things that you could do.
 To start, check out our top suggestions for Crawford County, as well as nearby Venango County.
-You could also head up to the shores of Lake Erie and enjoy their beaches and wine country.
+You could also head up to go hiking in Erie National Wildlife Refuge or check out the shores of Lake Erie and enjoy their beaches and wine country.

 You can also check out our map below, which is filled with many great things to do in northwestern Pennsylvania and beyond.